5 – 9 p.m.

 The 5th Annual Museum Crawl is a progressive party at the Dinosaur Discovery Museum, Civil War Museum and Kenosha Public Museum.

-All makes of model trains on display at the Kenosha Public Museum (5500 First Ave.) and Civil War Museum (5400 First Ave.).
+All makes of model trains on display throughout the Kenosha Public Museum (5500 First Ave.) and Civil War Museum (5400 First Ave.).
+Sponsored by Kenosha Garden Railroad Society.
 Free.

 Thursdays 11:30 a.m. - 1:30 p.m. and 6 - 8 p.m.